printlaura/seller-project/README.md

 This project was thought as if it was developed for an e-Commerce aggregator called Seller Project.
 An e-commerce aggregator is a business that acquires and consolidates multiple smaller online retailers or brands, typically operating in the same marketplaces (e.g. Amazon.pl, Amazon.com, Amazon.es, Shopify, Walmart.com).

-The target users of this Flask application are the Brand Managers of Seller Project company.
+The target users of this Flask application are the Brand Managers (employees of Seller Project who are in charge of each of the brands' business decisions).

 The tool should serve them for analytics, reporting and brand data management purposes.

 So far, Seller Project has already acquired several brands.